A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 - Worrywart and worryguts

-- Worse comes to worstif the worst possibility should occur.
+- Worse comes to worst

-- Worst vs wurst
+- Worst vs. Wurst

 - Worth one's salt